Octavius-Dante/Tetra-Proxima/CAPM-DAY-9/Readme.md

 **Central Fiori Launchpad  (AKA) SAP Build Work Zone**

 So from previous session we saw how to deploy our app to cloud with XSUAA
-</br> Now we are going to create a freestyle fiori app just Ui by only using existing Srv -
+</br> Now we are going to create a freestyle Fiori app just Ui by only using existing Srv -
 </br>
 </br>